 Notes

-This is a compilation of the Pay-roll Tax Relief (COVID-19 Response) Act 2020.
+This is a compilation of the Pay-roll Tax Relief (COVID-19 Response) Act 2020 and includes amendments made by other written laws.
 For provisions that have come into operation see the compilation table.
 For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table